chungvan2301/chungvan2301/README.md

 Hello!
 I'm Van, a Software Engineer who loves to explor about cloud and new technologies  ✨✨

 ## About Me 🌟
-- 🌱 Currently languages: Java, Javascript, C++, Python, Golang
+- 🌱 Currently languages: Java, Javascript, Typescript, Golang
 - 🔭 Technologies: Spring Boot, ExpressJS, AWS, Docker
-- 🎯 Future goals: To become a Software Engineer or Cloud Engineer
+- 🎯 Future goals: To become a Software Engineer

 ## Connect With Me 🌐
 - [LinkedIn](https://www.linkedin.com/in/nguyen-chung-van/)